arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 permalink: name-sans-v05/
 ---

 [Name Sans](https://name.arrowtype.com) is a modern interpretation of the mosaic name tablets of the NYC Subway.
 It is currently available with discounted pre-release pricing [via Future Fonts](https://www.futurefonts.xyz/arrowtype/name-sans).

-Name Sans is now in its fifth pre-release version – `0.5` – so I wanted to take a moment to reflect on what the family is, how it has evolved since earlier versions, and where it’s headed in the future.
-My favorite typefaces are always released along with an introductory article.
-In a way, you can think of this as the “v0.5” blog post introducing Name Sans, its process, and its design.
+From an outsider’s perspective, it might seem pointless to see a new release of “yet another geometric sans.”
+At a quick glance, it might look like Name Sans is basically just *[insert your favorite sans-serif font name here]*.
+Admittedly, there is some truth to this.
+Name Sans doesn’t have characters you can’t already typeset in existing fonts – it’s ultimately just a slightly-different way of approaching the same old [Latin script](https://en.wikipedia.org/wiki/Latin_script) as so many other fonts.

+But, just as it’s nice to have new music, new fashion, and new architecture in the world, new typefaces like Name Sans are about creative expression, pushing boundaries, engaging with history, and – to put it somewhat grandly – communicating something about the human experience.
+This article is here to point out some of the thinking and process behind Name Sans, what it can do that is different from other typefaces, and some of the details that make it unique.

 ## What is Name Sans, anyway?

-From an outsider’s perspective, it can also be confusing to see “yet another geometric sans.”
-At a quick glance, it might look like Name Sans isn’t different from [insert popular font name here].
-This post is here to point out some of the thinking behind Name Sans, along with some of the details that make it unique.
+My favorite fonts are usually released along with an introductory article.
+Name Sans is still an active work-in-progress, now in its fifth pre-release version.
+In a way, you can think of this as the “v0.5” blog post introducing Name Sans, its process, and its design – I plan to revise this post when I can finally release version `1.0`.

-From my own perspective as a type designer, it isn’t always (if ever?) obvious what a project should be from the outset.
+For me as a type designer, it isn’t always (if ever?) obvious what a project should be from the outset.
 Releasing Name Sans progressively through Future Fonts has helped me find what it really needs to be as a typeface.
 Certainly, my understanding of it has evolved since the earliest versions.
 Spending time with it myself – and especially seeing it in use by other designers – has helped push my thinking forward.

-So what is Name Sans?
+So what *is* Name Sans, really?

 Well, one answer is that it’s the font you’re reading right now – but it’s also much more than that.
 Another simple answer is that it’s a 36-style font family with variable axes for Weight and Optical Sizing.
 But it’s also more than **that.**